 Wisdom tooth removal is a safe, simple, and conservative procedure that can protect your or your child's oral health.

-The doctors at Bird & Johnson, Oral Surgery in Melbourne, FL, routinely perform this procedure...
+The doctors at Bird & Johnson, Oral Surgery in Cocoa, FL, routinely perform this procedure...

 What Are the Wisdom Teeth?

 Also known as the third molars, these are the last four of 32 teeth to surface in your mouth.
 They usually appear between the ages of 17 and 25.
 Patients should see a dentist or oral maxillofacial surgeon in their early teens to find out if they should have these teeth extracted to avoid future dental complications.

 Why Should My Wisdom Teeth Be Removed?

 Not all patients need to have their third molars removed, but many do.
 Patients may need to have a wisdom tooth removed if it is:

 Because our mouths are often too small to accommodate another set of molars, the wisdom teeth can grow in at an angle.
 This can push the surrounding teeth out of alignment and cause the third molars to become impacted.

 When the third molars don’t have enough room to grow, they may not emerge from the gum line.
 This can result in a serious infection and discomfort.